Preetham-2004/PennyPilot/README.md

 ## 🔁 Workflow / How It Works

 - 🔐 User signs up or logs in
-- 💬 Add entries manually or via chatbot
+- 💬 Add entries manually
 - 📊 Dashboard shows charts and summaries
 - 📁 All data is stored securely using MongoDB
-- 🧠 AI helps extract insights and auto-categorize transactions

 ---